williamosilva/akashi-backend/README.md

 - **Testing**: [Jest](https://jestjs.io/)
 - **Language**: [TypeScript](https://www.typescriptlang.org/)

+## 🌐 API Services
+Akashi Backend provides a comprehensive set of API endpoints that enable frontend developers to:
+- Authenticate users through multiple methods
+- Store and retrieve user-specific data
+- Process payments and manage subscriptions
+- Send transactional emails
+- Connect with third-party services
+- Schedule automated tasks
+- Transform raw data into visualization-ready formats

+## 🧪 Getting Started
+Check out our documentation to learn how to connect your frontend application to Akashi Backend.
+The API is designed to be intuitive and developer-friendly, with comprehensive Swagger documentation to help you understand available endpoints and data structures.

 ## 🔒 License
 ### Study Showcase License
 Copyright © 2025
 This codebase is provided solely for **educational and showcase purposes**.
 The code is made available publicly to demonstrate the author's learning process and implementation skills.

 **Permissions**: